-Sea Turtle Conservancy (STC) is hoping all of its supporters will participate in this year’s Giving Tuesday Campaign, which seeks to raise funds for the critical in-water work we are doing studying juvenile green turtles in the Gulf of Mexico.
-Though not as well-known as Black Friday or Cyber Monday, Giving Tuesday, which occurs the Tuesday after Thanksgiving (December 1 this year), is one day when everyone can join together to make a huge difference.
+Sea Turtle Conservancy (STC) is hoping all of its supporters will participate in this year’s Giving Tuesday Campaign, which seeks to raise funds to support a health assessment of Bermuda’s sea turtles.
+Though not as well-known as Black Friday or Cyber Monday, Giving Tuesday, which occurs the Tuesday after Thanksgiving (November 30 this year), is one day when everyone can join together to make a huge difference.

-Help support STC’s In-Water Project by donating to the cause in one of four ways:
+Help support STC’s Bermuda Turtle Project by donating to the cause in one of three ways:

 1. Online at conserveturtles.org/GivingTuesday or facebook.com/conserveturtles

 2. Call 352-373-6441 with your credit card info

 3. Mail a check with “Giving Tuesday” in the subject line.
 All checks received with “Giving Tuesday” in the subject line will count towards the campaign, even if received after November 30.